The Velvet Rope Tour: Concert synopsis

 The show's setlist consists of twenty-six songs, several band interludes and over twenty dance numbers, along with nine costume changes and four different sets, in addition to frequent pyrotechnics and theatrics.
 At the beginning of the show, burgundy curtains accented by golden tassels are drawn apart, exposing an enormous book.
 It is covered by an equally large quilt embossed with "The Velvet Rope."
 A master of ceremonies opens the book, revealed to be an LED screen.
-Images dance across the screen until they explode and the screen splits, revealing Jackson behind it.
+The screen shows a nighttime sky with stars and planets.
+The images dance across the screen, gaining in speed until pyrotechnics explode and the screen splits, revealing Jackson behind it.
 She is subsequently lowered by elevator onto the main stage and the book stand is removed, leaving the screen hanging in place.
 It then moves to the back of the stage, followed by the appearance of the band and dancers.

-The concert opens and closes with a giant storybook containing a massive LED video screen, among the first technology of its kind at the time.
-The book opens, revealing a frontispiece consisting of stars and planets before its covers split, floating backward and lit up into dual video screens.
-Jackson emerges between the screens in a top hat and velvet suit, resembling a "19th century British merchant", along with eight dancers to perform opening number "Velvet Rope", using a refrain of The Exorcist theme.
+Jackson is dressed in a top hat and velvet suit, resembling a "19th century British merchant", and along with eight dancers, performs the opening number "Velvet Rope", using a refrain of The Exorcist theme.
 After transitioning into "If", Jackson stares at the audience in silence for several minutes to cheering and applause before performing "You."
 Jackson is backed by dancers strutting alongside her wearing dual-sided masks, representing an isolated persona.
 Jackson then takes to a center stage stool to perform unplugged versions of "Let's Wait Awhile" and "Again" with an acoustic guitarist.
 A "frenzied" medley of hits from Control succeeds the ballads, including "Control", "The Pleasure Principle", "What Have You Done for Me Lately", and "Nasty", as well as janet.'s erotic house number "Throb."
 The red velvet curtain closes the stage while a "hidden light-and sound show" likened to extraterrestrial film Close Encounters entertains the crowd during set changes.
 The stage reveals the "deranged madness" of the following "hallucinatory" segment, featuring Jackson in a jester's headdress and satin bustier, with dancers dressed as "flowers, Mad Hatters, and horny gnomes" in a "Wonderland" setting.
 Jackson performs an upbeat medley of "Escapade", "When I Think of You", "Miss You Much", "Runaway", and "Love Will Never Do (Without You)" across a "blindingly bright, poppy-induced set design" with varied props, which include a smiling clock tower, inflatable moons, mammoth chaise, vases, and books.